 Best For: This model is highly recommended for high school and college students because of the laptop functionality.
 However, several of the features are not the latest technology, so even if it lasts for years, it will become outdated sooner rather than later.

 This video is from the college or high school student’s point of view.
 It gives a detailed description of the general organization of the model, how to set up pages for writing, and other functions.
+In my opinion, the Surface Pro can be the best tablet for schoolwork and Zoom classes based on all the features it’s made of.

 4. Amazon Fire HD – Best Budget Buy